Muterra/doc-golix/yellowpaper.md

 ### Agency requires privacy

 Much of the benefit to agent-oriented architecture is contained in the ability to treat the internet as a global asynchronous communications system.
-Agents directly address other agents, and the muse itself is treated as a single coherent information repository.
+Agents directly address other agents, and the muse-implementing network is treated as a single coherent information repository.
 As such, it replaces the website as a medium for data storage, which, by extension, eliminates the notion of site-specific privacy.
 This arrangement **requires** *all* confidential data to be private end-to-end, or it would be immediately exposed to every other agent.
-We are then left with a choice: have no explicit security requirement, allowing individual applications to develop their own information controls; or, make the muse private by default, thereby implementing a new standard for universal data privacy.
+We are then left with a choice: have no explicit security requirement, allowing individual applications to develop their own information controls; or, make Muse private by default, thereby implementing a new standard for universal data privacy.
 The proliferation of both generic security solutions like SSL, and of the astoundingly important privacy questions now regularly raised, strongly indicates that the latter option is the clear choice.

 Having spelled out a privacy requirement, we need to define its scope.
 Since we're discussing information that already exists, and information isn't known to spontaneously appear, we can assume it has an author.
 We see privacy as an absence of information, and therefore to be "private by default", information must be known to *only and exactly* its author at the time it is created.
 This is intuitive in the physical world, and it's our firm belief that this paradigm should also apply to digital data.
 With current technology, we can then say that a functional definition of "private by default" requires data to be encrypted from pre-upload to post-download.
 This is known as [end-to-end encryption](http://en.wikipedia.org/wiki/End-to-end_encryption).